 At the same time, you want to note that vets will all have different opinions about nutraceuticals.
 I don’t necessarily recommend following their advice exactly on whether or not you should use supplements or which ones to use.
 You can definitely take suggestions but do your own research and make your own decision.

 Vets aren’t going to have the time to look into your horse’s specific needs like you do.
-And their going to have a different opinion than every other vet just because the science behind these supplements isn’t strong enough to back up one single angle.
+And they’re going to have a different opinion than every other vet just because the science behind these supplements isn’t strong enough to back up one single angle.
 It’s all about what works for your horse!
 Once you find it, stick with it.

 If you are going to be working your horse, you may seriously want to consider starting them on some sort of supplement product(s).
 Remember that the real magic behind most of these these compounds thats really been proven is the ability to PREVENT degradation, not necessarily to repair it.